 How to Fix Sagging Couch Cushions (Easy Step-by-Step Guide)

 Does your couch sink every time you sit down?
-Are your sofa cushions uneven or uncomfortable?
-Before you spend hundreds on a new couch, there’s good news — you can fix sagging couch cushions at home.
+Are your sofa cushions uneven, flat, or uncomfortable?
+Before spending hundreds on a new couch, try these easy fixes first.

 🔎 Quick Check: What’s Causing Your Sagging Sofa?